-“Generally, if after the injury the pain resolves and the testicles feel normal it is unlikely there is a serious injury,” Gregory Diorio, a urologist at DMC Harper University Hospital in Detroit, told Fatherly.
-However, if the pain lingers or becomes more severe and there’s a change in the appearance or feel of the testicles, it could be a sign of a rupture or fracture, contusion, dislocation, all of which require medical attention to rule out torsion.
+“Generally, if after the injury the pain resolves and the testicles feel normal it is unlikely there is a serious injury,” says Gregory Diorio, a urologist at DMC Harper University Hospital in Detroit.
+However, if the pain lingers or becomes more severe and there’s a change in the appearance or feel of the testicles, it could be a sign of a rupture or fracture, contusion, dislocation, all of which require medical attention to rule out testicle torsion.
 Testicular torsion occurs when balls rotate, twisting the spermatic cord, and scrotal pain is typically accompanied by abdomen pain, nausea or vomiting, frequent urination, and a fever.
 This is a medical emergency that requires immediate surgery and, if untreated, could cause loss of a testicle and long-term fertility problems.

 Getting kicked in the balls is not the only way to end up with testicular torsion.
 It can even happen in your sleep.
 “Torsion can be spontaneous due to an anatomical variant which makes the testicle more prone to twisting,” Diorio explains.
 Translation: Sometimes, even when nothing happens, something has happened.

 There’s also evidence that this might be a heritable trait, so the fathers who’ve endured testicular torsion in the past should be especially aware of their sons’ ball pain.
 “Torsion is considered a surgical emergency, as the blood supply is cut off.”

-An Inflamed Epididymis
+3. An Inflamed Epididymis

 “If there is persistent testicular pain or swelling associated with urinary burning or discharge men should be evaluated for infectious etiology,” Diorio recommends.
 Epididymitis is usually treatable with antibiotics, but if left unattended men can develop pus-filled abscesses in the scrotum that need to be drained.
 The infection can spread to the testicle as well, a condition known as epididymo-orchitis.
 In severe cases, the epididymis may have to be removed altogether, leading to male infertility.
 If you’re at all in doubt about this condition as the culprit, your first visit should be to urgent care.

-Swollen Testicle Veins
+4. Swollen Testicle Veins

 Much like varicose veins that swell in the legs, scrotal veins can also become enlarged and cause varicocele, or veiny lumps in the testicles that feel like worms or spaghetti.
 Most varicoceles form gradually and can go undetected.

-Other Scrotal Swelling
+5. Other Scrotal Swelling

 Ball pain from cancer is almost always accompanied by a physical mass or abnormality in the testicle, but there are exceptions.
 Testicular cancer can be harder to detect without a mass, but it does happen, occasionally accompanied by backaches and abdomen pain.
 Testicular cancer is the most common form of cancer in men ages 15 to 35 and could result in infertility and death.
 Lump or not, it’s important to take persistent ball pain seriously, Diorio says.

-Other Pain For No Real Reason at All
+7. Other Pain For No Real Reason at All

-Still, men may not always know the difference between a harmless ache here and there and a problem and tend to err on the side of avoiding the doctor.
+Still, men may not always know the difference between a harmless ache here and there and a problem, and some tend to err on the side of avoiding the doctor.
 It’s crucial for these men to realize that a quick trip to the urologist is more than a fair trade for peace of mind.